On Profinite Hyperbolicity and Diophantine Geometry: Profinite hyperbolicity and Diophantine objects

 In a more abstract setting, one can also think of a profinite group $\Gamma$ surjecting to the Galois group, as an "arithmetic" space

 and ask for pure algebraic hyperbolicity conditions implying the finiteness of splittings $Gal(\bar{K}/K) \to \Gamma$ of the corresponding short exact sequence.
 This would be a generalization of the Mordell conjecture.
-Using such algebraic methods one may be able to prove the following folklore more strong version of Mordell's conjecture:
+Using such algebraic methods one will have a proof of the following folklore more strong version of Mordell's conjecture:

 \begin{conj} The number of rational points of any hyperbolic curve defined over a number field, is bounded above by a bound depending only on the genus and the number field. \end{conj}